-Kilimanjaro’s altitude is a significant challenge, but climbers do not need to use bottled oxygen to reach the summit.
+Kilimanjaro’s altitude is a significant challenge, but climbers do not need to use supplemental oxygen to climb Kilimanjaro or reach the summit.
 As part of our commitment to safety, we carry supplemental oxygen tanks and oxygen masks on all our climbs.

 We do not administer bottled oxygen in an attempt to relieve low oxygen saturation or difficulties breathing to help a climber reach the summit.
 This can mask the symptoms of a more dangerous condition and can result in altitude-related complications later on.